byte4RR4Y/rpi5-image-builder/README.md

 You will find your image in the output folder.

-If zou want to conntrol the build by the commandline type './build.sh -h'
+(If you want to conntrol the build by the commandline type './build.sh -h' for further information)

 # Adding custom packages to install
     -If you want to add packages to install, append it to config/app-packages/pkg.txt